trowski/fiber-rfc/rfc.md

 use function Amp\defer;
 use function Amp\delay;

-// Note that the function declares int as a return type, not Promise or Generator, but executes as a coroutine. function asyncTask(int $id): int {
+// Note that the function declares int as a return type, not Promise or Generator,
+// but executes as a coroutine. function asyncTask(int $id): int {
-    // Nothing useful is done here, but rather acts as a substitute for async I/O. delay(1000); // Pauses the fiber this function executes within for 1 second. return $id;
+    // Nothing useful is done here, but rather acts as a substitute for async I/O. delay(1000); // Suspends the fiber this function executes within for 1 second. return $id;
 }